Healthdirect Free Australian health advice you can count on.

 • have a skin condition such as psoriasis

-Antifungal creams and ointments don’t usually work well on toenails.
+Antifungal creams and ointments do not usually work well on toenail infections.
 Laser therapy is even less effective.

 Sometimes it can be helpful to remove the infected nail.

 The infection may come back after it has been treated.
-Your doctor or pharmacist might suggest that you use an antifungal cream or ointment as directed, to prevent this.
+Your doctor or pharmacist might suggest that you use an antifungal cream or ointment.
+This can help to prevent the infection coming back.

 Other important steps to take include: